Mpho95-sudo/potential-memory/README.md

-Eulerian path with differnt vertices.
+Eulerian Path is a path that uses every edge in a graph with no repeats.